giantswarm/docs/src/content/use-the-api/management-api/authorization/index.md

 As described above, a `RoleBindingTemplate` can be applied whenever identical access needs to be maintained across several or all organizations dynamically.

-The following template will create a `RoleBinding` that binds a role to a service account in all organizations dynamically.
+The following template will create a `RoleBinding` that binds a role to a service account in all organization namespaces dynamically.
 Since it is filled in dynamically, we do not give a namespace for the service account.

 ```yaml